DallasMorningNews/ardbeg/README.md

 **NOTE:** Ardbeg insists a `settings` file live in the root directory of your project.
 It does *not* insist that file actually contain any settings...

 **SAFE CODING:**
 `ardbeg init` is designed to be safely run anytime during development.
 Ardbeg checks to make sure directories are empty and files blank before it writes anything to your development directory.
 So for example, if you need to load S3 templates midway through a project, simply add S3 credentials to `settings` and re-run `ardbeg init`.
-The templates load into a directory `s3-templates/` but static files and index.html won't be written if these are non-empty in your development environment.
+The templates load into a directory `s3-templates/` but static files and index.html won't be written if these are non-empty in your development directory.

 ###Develop
 `ardbeg develop` will render your templates and startup a Python SimpleHTTPServer in the rendered directory on [localhost:4242](http://localhost:4242) or whatever port you specify with `--port`.